5 Day Walking Break

-Your luggage: If you let us know where you are staying in Nelson, your complimentary Lodge Luggage Bag (to be transported to our lodges by boat) can be delivered to your accommodation.
-If you are arriving in the region on the morning of your trip with us, your Lodge Luggage bag will be available at our Motueka office.
+Your luggage: If you let us know where you are staying in Nelson, your complimentary Lodge Luggage Bag (to be transported to our lodges by boat) will be delivered to your accommodation.
+If you are arriving in the region on the morning of your trip with us, your Lodge Luggage bag will be available at our Motueka office, with time to repack.

-On the morning of your departure we will pick you up from your accommodation or, if you have your own car, we’ll direct you to safe parking from our office in Motueka.
-Day Packs are available to borrow here if required, and we can safely store any excess luggage.
-There is a safe in our office for valuables.
+On the morning of your departure we pick you up from your accommodation or, if you have your own car, we’ll direct you to safe parking from our office in Motueka.
+Day Packs are available to borrow here if you would like one.

 All aboard our Vista Cruise vessel!
-As we cruise from Kaiteriteri at the southern tip of the Park to Totaranui in the North we echo the contours of the beautiful Abel Tasman coastline.
-Relax on the upper or lower viewing decks to delight in sweeping golden bays and hidden inlets, framed by lush, evergreen native forest.
-Walk from Totaranui to the breathtaking Awaroa inlet, where a warm kiwi welcome awaits you at Meadowbank Homestead, a faithful re-creation of the Wilson family's original home on the "finest site in the bay".
+As we cruise from Kaiteriteri at the southern tip of the Park, north to Totaranui we echo the contours of the spectacular Abel Tasman coastline.
+Relax on the upper or lower viewing decks and enjoy a hot drink from the cafe.
+From Totaranui, walk through mature beech and rata forests, and along secluded golden beaches to the breathtaking expanse of the Awaroa inlet.
+Here, a warm kiwi welcome awaits you at Meadowbank Homestead - Awaroa, a faithful re-creation of the Wilson family's original home on the "finest site in the bay".